KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * the installed app files are removed
 * the user can choose which local data categories should be removed or kept
-* current removable categories include browser profile data, saved passwords, diagnostics reports, and local update preferences
+* current removable categories include browser profile data, saved passwords, diagnostics reports, and local install preferences
-* if a category is left unchecked, that data remains on the device for a future reinstall or update
+* if a category is left unchecked, that data remains on the device for a future reinstall
 * uninstall cleanup also removes stale uninstall metadata and re-checks leftovers before showing a warning
 * external-drive installs can keep install-linked data associated with the selected external location